We will start off by describing what these apps are and what is the difference between them?

 Both Native and PWA have their own strengths and weaknesses.
 Before diving into a project and investing your time and money, It’s best you are aware of all those factors and make a decision that suits best to your requirements.

-As a service based web app and mobile app development company, Clustox provides their services in both Native app and Progressive Web App (PWA) development.
+As a service-based web app and mobile app development company, Clustox provides its services in both Native app and Progressive Web App (PWA) development.
 From Designers to Developers, from Testers to Project Managers, everything is available under one roof.
-We are here to cater all your needs.
+We are here to cater to all your needs.
 Shoot us an email and let’s get started!